Simple pair-potentials and pseudo-potentials for warm-dense matter and general applications: Details of the NPA model

-Hence unlike in $N$-center DFT codes like the VASP or ABINIT, the NPA is a type of one-center DFT.
-Consequently, there is no highly inhomogeneous $N$-ion potential energy surface, or a complicated electron distribution resident on such a multi-center potential energy surface.
-Hence a local-density approximation (LDA) to the electron XC-functional can be sufficient.
-In our calculations we have used the finite-$T$ electron XC-functional by Perrot and Dharma-wardana~\cite{PDWXC} in LDA, while most large-scale codes implement the $T=0$ XC-functional inclusive of generalized gradient corrections.
-The finite-$T$ functional used is in good agreement with quantum Monte-Carlo XC-data~\cite{cdw-N-rep19} in the density and temperature regimes of interest.
+Hence unlike in $N$-center DFT codes like the VASP or ABINIT, the NPA is a type of one-center DFT using DFT in its full sense.
+Consequently, there is no highly inhomogeneous multi-ion potential energy surface, or a complex electron distribution resident on such a multi-center potential energy surface.
+Hence a local-density approximation (LDA) to the electron XC-functional can be sufficient and no gradient expansions are needed.
+In our calculations we have used the finite-$T$ electron XC-functional by Perrot and Dharma-wardana~\cite{PDWXC} in LDA, while most large-scale codes implement $T=0$ XC-functionals like the PBE functional~\cite{PBE96}.
+These include generalized gradient corrections, and other advanced but computationally very demanding functionals, e.g., the SCAN functional~\cite{SCAN13}.
+It is seen that our NPA-LDA calculations are in close agreement with $N$-atom DFT calculations using the PBE or SCAN functionals even for complex transiently bonded liquids like molten Si~\cite{cdwSi20} or liquid carbon~\cite{CPP-carb18}, with the VASP results disconcertingly dependent on the choice of the XC-functional~\cite{Remsing17}.
+Our finite-$T$ functional used is in good agreement with quantum Monte-Carlo XC-data~\cite{cdw-N-rep19} in the density and temperature regimes of interest.